-After six seasons and two children, Workin’ Moms creator and star Catherine Reitman has some insight on the subject.
+After six seasons & two children Workin’ Moms creator & star has some insight on the subject.

-There’s always this uncomfortable moment when you’re interviewing a celebrity mom or, really, any successful woman: the moment you ask yourself, “Do I ask her how she maintains work-life balance?”
-Some are sick to death of this question: they get it all the time and, by the way, do we ever ask this of men?
+There’s always this uncomfortable moment when you’re interviewing a celebrity mom or, really, any successful woman: the moment when you ask yourself “do I ask her how she maintains work-life balance?”
+Some are women are sick to death of this question: they get it all the time and, by the way, do we ever ask this of men?
 Others find it necessary: to suggest parenting while pursuing a career isn’t a high stakes balancing act is disingenuous and they don’t want to contribute to the idea that “having it all” is easy.
-Catherine Reitman — creator and star of the hit series Workin’ Moms and mom of two sons, Jackson, 9 and Liam, 6 — understandably gets it a lot, and she has a great answer.
-“I'm not angry at the question,” she tells Romper.
+Catherine Reitman – creator and star of the hit series Workin’ Moms and mom of two sons, Jackson, 9 and Liam, 6 – understandably gets it a lot, and she has a great answer.
+“I'm not angry at the question,” she tells Romper by phone.
 “I'm angry at the answer, only because I don't think it exists.
 Being a working mother is impossible.”

-It’s this level of honesty and insight that has resonated with IRL working moms (and, parents of any stripe) over six seasons on Workin’ Moms.
-Since 2017, the series, which has been renewed for a (final) seventh season, has delved into topics ranging from breastfeeding and postpartum depression, child care to family leave, and the social politics of playdates.
-Subjects that have rarely been addressed on television, least of all with the kind of accuracy or emotional depth regularly honored on the show.
-In fact, Reitman tells me, when the show first came out people, from journalists to audiences, didn’t necessarily know what they were in for; they expected sit-com storylines and jokes about poopy diapers.
+It’s this level of honesty and insight that has resonated with IRL working moms (and, parents of any stripe) over six seasons since 2017.
+Workin’ Moms, which has been renewed for a (final) seventh season, has delved into topics ranging from breastfeeding and postpartum depression, childcare to family leave, and the social politics of playdates among school age kids – subjects that have rarely been addressed on television, least of all with the kind of accuracy or emotional depth regularly honored on the show.
+In fact, Reitman tells me, when the show first came out people – from journalists to audiences –didn’t necessarily know what they were in for.
+They figured sit-com storylines and jokes about poopy diapers.
 (You can’t completely blame them: it’s what we’ve come to expect of motherhood on television.)
 Reitman is happy to correct misconceptions.

-“If you actually watch our show, the storyline percentage of us interacting with our kids is probably less than 20%,” says Reitman.
+“If you actually watch our show, the storyline percentage of us interacting with our kids is probably less than 20%,” she notes.
 “This is really a show about women outside of their nurseries.
 It’s about women who happen to have the identity of mothers going after their dreams unapologetically.”

 Initially, Reitman wrote each character after different aspects of her postpartum self – anger, vanity, ambition, depression – but observes happily that the characters have taken on lives entirely their own (“a real testament to the talent of our actresses”).
 Similarly, the storylines, the issues faced by these characters, are beyond anything on her radar back when she first began the series.
 Like motherhood, or children, it’s morphed and grown and evolved.